-There are 2 different types of ICDs: Single Chamber and Dual Chamber.
-Both types continuously monitor your heart rate.
-If your heart rhythm changes to a fast/abnormal heart rhythm the device would detect this and treat it appropriately.
+The defibrillator component continuously monitors your heart rate.
+If your heart rhythm changes from a normal heart rhythm to a fast/abnormal heart rhythm, the device would detect this and treat it appropriately.

 There are 2 ways in which the device can do this: